ghcjs/ghcjs/README.markdown

  * Takes a while to install (mostly just follow the regular GHC build instructions).

 Stand Alone
- * Uses GHC API to .
+ * Uses GHC API to make a ghcjs executable.
  * Quicker to install (because you don't have actaully build 7.4).
  * Good for trying out changes in the code generator itself.
  * Still requires some messing with GHC source.